 The town clerk must prepare a sufficient number of these written ballots before town meeting.
-The ballots must be of uniform size and color and must be blank, except that 2 squares may be printed on them with "Yes" by one and "No" by the other. § 2524.
+The ballots must be of uniform size and color and must be blank, except that 2 squares may be printed on them with "Yes" by one and "No" by the other.
+See § 2524.
 The moderator or tellers appointed by the moderator pass out the written ballots, one to a voter for each vote taken.
 No other ballots may be counted.

-The process requires more time than others, and so sh ould be resorted to too fast or frequently where its used is not required by law (election of moderator, selectmen, and school committee), by express vote of the town meeting, or pursuant to a challenge to the moderator's determination of a vote.
+The process requires more time than others, so it should not be resorted to too quickly or frequently where its use is not required by law, by express vote of the town meeting, or pursuant to a challenge to the moderator's determination of a vote.

-Some mo derators may wish to discourage folding of ballots (unfolded ballots can be counted more quickly), but in fact no state law forbids folding them, and voters may feel they lose privacy unless the local procedure allows voters to deposit their ballots directly into a ballot box.
+Some moderators may wish to discourage folding of ballots (unfolded ballots can be counted more quickly), but in fact no state law forbids folding them.
+Voters may also feel they lose privacy unless the local procedure allows voters to deposit their ballots directly into a ballot box.
 In any event the moderator should instruct that ballots should not be folded one inside another, or they will risk being invalidated.

-Full, formal written ballot procedure.
-In its most secure form, voters come forward, much as at the polls for a secret ballot election, and may even be checked off on a voting list to ensure they do not vote twice, and each personally deposits a written ballot in a ballot box under the watchful eye of the moderator, deputy moderator, or a teller.
-In som this full -blown procedure is used, perhaps, because written ballot voting is being confused with the Australian secret ballot method.
-Because this is a slow process in large assemblies, it may be best to use it only where it has been routinely use d locally or where the town meeting indicates that for a particular vote it wants all attendant formalities observed.
-The moderator can appoint a chief teller, who will supervise the counting and present an oral or written report of the balloting to the mo who then declares the result.
+1. Full, formal written ballot procedure.

+In its most secure form, voters come forward, much as at the polls for a secret ballot election.
+Voters may even be checked off on a voting list to ensure they do not vote twice, and each personally deposits a written ballot in a ballot box under the watchful eve of the moderator, deputy moderator, or a teller.
+In some towns, this full-blown procedure is used, perhaps, because written ballot voting is being confused with the Australian secret ballot method.
+Because this is a slow process in large assemblies, it may be best to use it only where it has been routinely used locally or where the town meeting indicates that for a particular vote it wants all attendant formalities observed.
+The moderator can appoint a chief teller, who will supervise the counting and present an oral or written report of the balloting to the moderator, who then declares the result.
 For more discussion, see "Counting written ballots," below.